In the News

-Community Member Votes Select White Bear Area Emergency Food Shelf and H2O for Life to Receive GoodThings Shop-Give-Local Donations
+Community Members Votes Select White Bear Area Emergency Food Shelf and H2O for Life to Receive GoodThings Shop-Give-Local Donations

 White Bear Lake, Minn.
-(Oct.
+(Nov.
 9, 2018)—In celebration and support of local organizations that do good, GoodThings this summer asked community members to vote for two favorite local non-profits during GoodThings’ Shop-Give-Local community campaign.
-Final votes were tallied earlier this month and the two top-voted charities, White Bear Area Emergency Food Shelf and H2O for Life, were each presented with a $500 donation.
+Final votes were tallied this past month and the two top-voted charities, White Bear Area Emergency Food Shelf and H2O for Life, were each presented with a $500 donation.

 “We’re committed to supporting the organizations that make good things happen in our community,” said GoodThings owner Tyler Conrad.
 “GoodThings has been a part of downtown White Bear Lake for 45 years, so we’re proud to help give back to the community that’s given so much to us.”